 At the meeting, staff will review with the committee the line item budgets for revenues and expenses, highlighting changes from the prior year budget and areas of particular importance.

 Recommendation

-Staff recommends that the Finance and Administration Committee forward the Operating and Capital Budget for FY 2023 to the Board for approval.
+The Finance and Administration Committee recommends that the Board of Directors approve the Operating and Capital Budget for FY 2023.

 Attachments: